harshalzalke/THA_4/README.md

 Filename – **terrorist-incidents.csv**

 The two datasets are merged in a single dataframe that contains Country name, Economic Score and Terrorist incidents.
-The final dataset is titles **dataf**
+The final dataset is titles **dataf.csv**

 **Files**